M-S-Kashif/SteppenCodeChallenges/item-list-with-features/README.md

-# Item List with Add, Edit and Remove - Intermediate React
+# Two-Pane List with Detail - Basic React

 Write a react component.